acadianamesh/acadianamesh.org/README.md

 ## 🌐 About

-Acadiana Mesh is a community-driven initiative focused on building resilient mesh networks throughout Acadiana and Southern Louisiana using Meshtastic technology.
+Acadiana Mesh is a community-driven initiative focused on building resilient mesh networks throughout Acadiana and Southern Louisiana.
 This website serves as the central hub for information, guides, node status, and community coordination.

 ## ✨ Features